Americans rally late to only trail by 3 in Presidents Cup - WHIZ News

 Louis Oosthuizen and Adam Scott rallied from 2 down by winning five of the next seven holes and closed out Dustin Johnson and Matt Kuchar in the opening foursomes match Friday.

-The board was filled with black-and-gold, the new colors of this inspired International team trying to win for only the second time in the 25-year history of this even.
+At one point, the board was filled with black-and-gold, the new colors of this inspired International team led by Ernie Els.

-At point, captain Ernie Els could think about a clean sweep.
-His team led in every match at one point.

-Instead, the Americans took a little momentum into a double session of matches Saturday, winning two matches on the 18th hole and halving another.
+Patrick Cantlay and Thomas each birdied the 18th hole to win matches.
+Gary Woodland and Rickie Fowler rallied from 2 down with three holes to play to earn a halve.

 “It’s perspective, isn’t it?”
-International captain Ernie Els said.
+Els said.
 “I’ve got to look at where we are.
 It’s easy to just look at where we could have been, because it was looking really unbelievable.
-We tie tihs afternoon.”
+We tie this afternoon.”

 “We’re in a very good position,” Els said.